barryclark/jekyll-now/pages/datayana_sutras/Sutra-on-Original-Buddhism.md

 ---
 layout: post
-title: Sutra on the Clinging to a Non-Clinging Dharma
+title: Sutra on the Quest Contradictory to Both Facts and Theory
 tags: [Datayana Sutras, Modernism, Original Buddhism]

 # below, concepts for the generation of the sutta